PProvost/ESP01-Hubitat-Motion-Sensor/README.md

   Arduino IDE instead, you will have to move some files around, install some libraries manually, etc.

-* Because the ESP01 requires GPIO00 and GPIO02 to be HIGH when powering up, they're not appropriate for use in this scenario.
+* Because the ESP01 requires GPIO00 and GPIO02 to be HIGH when powering up, they're not appropriate for use as GPIO inputs.
 To get around this, I reused RXD as a GPIO pin as described in ESP8266-01 Pin Magic [3].

 * My circuit is essentally the same as the one described in [2] above, with the exception that I used RXD instead of GPIO12 (which isn't broken out on the ESP-01).
 Also, I found that the pulldown resistor connected after the diode